Project December

 I have a new December holiday tradition—we began doing less.
 The arrival of wide-open, unplanned hours meant that when a spur of the moment great idea pops into one of my kids’ head, I had the freedom to say yes, if I wanted, without feeling the need to struggle with dropping everything else, and we could take off and do it while the idea was still hot.
 Looking back I can’t imagine the great loss if I had ignored the call.

+Typically, logical, linear thinking took hold of me during the winter holiday season.
+And aside from hating the fact that we were always too busy and I was often too tired, it remained one of my favorite times of the year.
 What I didn’t like was that immediately after fresh cranberries and pumpkins began making their appearance in November, I became programed.
 Dependable.
 A slave to what was expected of me.
 And when I depended completely on following along with what we had always done, and were expected to do, year after year, it became predictable.
 Tiresomely sensible.
 Boring.

 Our family celebrates Christmas, and my pattern was to make a list at the beginning of the month and I never had time to check it twice.
 I was too busy doing.
 My mother’s-mind had become programmed to think consequentially (supply and demand).
 If the cards didn’t get sent out earlier enough, or if they didn’t go out at all, I graded myself with a holiday F. On top of all else I aspired to the notion that the house ought to be cleaner than usual, with a perfectly decorated tree.
 When the cat batted the ornaments off the tree, and the dog (or the baby) chewed them, I lost hope.